steunix/passweaver-api/docs/index.md

 PassWeaver API uses PostgreSQL as RDBMS and Prisma to access it.

-LIMITATION: ATM Prisma does not allow to specify a column length for text columns, so they are all created with the maximum width allowed by the single backend; this is of course sub-optimal and will be addressed in a later version.

-To initialize the db:

-- ensure `PASSWEAVERAPI_PRISMA_URL` variable is set and that it points to a valid PostgreSQL database
+Create an empty database on your existent PostgreSQL istance, and set the environment variable `PASSWEAVERAPI_PRISMA_URL` accordingly.

+Then, inside PassWeaver-API directory, run the following commands:

-- run `npx prisma db push`
+- `npx prisma db push`

-To feed initial built-in data:

-- run `npx prisma db feed`
+- `npx prisma db feed`
+- `npx prisma generate`

+The default user `admin` will be created with password `0`: change it as soon as you login.

 ## Run

-run `npm passweaver-api.mjs`
+run `npm passweaver-api.mjs`.

+You may want to create a Linux service via `systemd` or a Windows service via `nssm`.

-# API documentation
+# Full API documentation

 For a full API documentation you can refer to [this page](apidoc/index.html)